 In searching for a cure for corruption, we have to think about the measures that would empower and encourage both citizens and civil servants to be active participants in the fight against corruption, said Boris Maric, director of the Center for Civil Liberties (CEGAS).
 In his words: in the current political and social context, this seems impracticable, because the adoption of different anti-corruption documents is more like a paravane in order to avoid a essential fight at all costs.
 On the other hand, it is easier for citizens to accept corruption as part of the system than to expose themselves when reporting it (risks).
 The decentralization of the political and state systems is part of the solution: introduction of the open lists and a polytypic model of organizing local communities.

-The (Anti) Corruption Action is supported through the program “Let’s Put Corruption in the Museum”, run by the Center for Civic Education (CCE), in cooperation with NGO CEMI, NGO Bonum, NGO UL info, NGO For the other, funded by the European Union and the Ministry of Public Administration.
+The (Anti) Corruption Action is supported through the program “Let’s Put Corruption in the Museum”, run by the Center for Civic Education (CCE), in cooperation with NGO CEMI, NGO Bonum, NGO UL info, NGO Za druga, funded by the European Union and the Ministry of Public Administration.